List of Big Nate characters and premises: Ted Wright

+In the TV series, he makes his first and only appearance in the episode "Fuller House", and is voiced by Paul Scheer.

 Nate's friend group

 Francis Pope

-Francis Butthurst Pope is Nate's number #1 friend.
-Francis' high intelligence annoys his friends from time to time.
-He has a gap between his teeth and lets people bully him often.
-Nate and Francis frequently make fun of each other, but he states that this is how they operate.
-He also likes to read ‘The Book of Facts’ as he loves trivia, but his habit of reading it out loud non-stop annoys Nate and Teddy to no end.
+Francis Butthurst Pope is Nate's best friend, or as Nate puts it, "his #1 friend".
+He is also Teddy's best friend and is close with the rest of Nate's friend group.
+Francis is often noted to be a great student, often second only behind Gina, with his rivalry with her being second only to Gina's rivalry with Nate.
+Francis loves trivia and knowledge (to an addicting degree) and often reads from a book known as ‘The Book of Facts’, often to the annoyance of Nate and Teddy.
+Despite his somewhat geeky personality, Francis is shown to be a decent athlete and a good guitarist, playing in Nate's band Enslave the Mollusk.
 Nate and Francis often argue about cats vs dogs as Francis is a cat person, he also has a cat named Pickles.
-Contrary to Nate's feelings for them, Francis is friendly with both Mrs. Godfrey and Artur.
-Francis plays the electric guitar in Enslave the Mollusk and dates Sheila Stapleton.
-In Big Nate: Flips Out, it is revealed that he told Nate his embarrassing middle name (Butthurst) as a part of making their friendship official.
+Early on in the strip, Francis had a crush on Nate's sister Ellen, but quickly got over it and is dating Sheila Stapleton.
+However, Sheila has not often appeared in recent years and their relationship is no longer frequently referenced or shown.
+An ongoing lengthy on-off arc shows him and Gina having romantic feelings for each other despite Gina's crush on Chad.
+This contradicts both their earlier rivalry and Francis' relationship with Sheila that seems to be dropped from the strip.
+In Big Nate: Flips Out, it is revealed that he told Nate his embarrassing middle name (Butthurst) as a part of making their friendship official (in return, Nate told him he was afraid of cats, although this is less secret).

-In the TV series, he is voiced by Daniel Cohen.
+In the TV series, he is voiced by Daniel MK Cohen.

 Teddy Ortiz

-Teddy √ Ortiz is Nate's number "1A" best friend, Teddy is a comedic character who frequently cracks jokes and annoys Nate.
-Like Francis, Teddy likes Artur and is a member of Enslave the Mollusk.
+Teddy √ Ortiz is Nate's number "1A" best friend.
+Teddy is a comedic character who frequently cracks jokes and annoys Nate.
+Like Francis, Teddy likes Artur and is a member of Enslave the Mollusk, their band.
 His middle name is the square root symbol since his parents are math teachers.
 He also has a mischievous little brother.
 In Big Nate: Flips Out, it is revealed that he is fluent in Spanish.
 He plays the musical keyboard in Enslave The Mollusk.
-In his debut year 1994, it is revealed that Teddy is half Mexican, and a half Puerto Rican, and that over the summer Teddy gets to live in Mexico with his grandparents, however, this stopped happening in 1996.
+In his debut year, 1994, it is revealed that Teddy is half Mexican, and a half Puerto Rican, and that over the summer Teddy gets to live in Mexico with his grandparents, however, this stopped happening in 1996.
 Teddy also knows a lot about the Civil War, as his dad is an expert of the Civil War, and has been teaching him facts since he was a baby.

 In the TV series, he is voiced by Arnie Pantoja.